MingzhouFan97/BALPI/README.md

 Please check the `main.py` file for an examplar runable code.

-For the requirements, please see the `requirement.txt` for the prerequisite packages or simply use
+For the required packages, please see the `requirement.txt` for the prerequisite packages or simply use
 >pip install requirements.txt